OpenClassrooms/CodeGenerator/README.md

 ### Using the code generator in PHPStorm

-You can set up External Tools entries in PHPStorm to be able to run some code generator command from your IDE by right-clicking on classes in the project tree (e.g. an entity class).
+You can set up External Tools entries in PHPStorm to be able to run some code generator command from your IDE by right-clicking on classes in the project tree (e.g., an entity class).

 For the generic use case generation, add an external tool entry like this:
 > Program: /usr/local/bin/php